borgmatic-collective/borgmatic/docs/reference/configuration/data-sources/btrfs.md

 ## Performance

+<span class="minilink minilink-addedin">With Borg version 1.x, New in version
+2.0.12</span> borgmatic uses consistent snapshot paths between invocations, so backups will be cached correctly.
+No configuration is necessary.

 <span class="minilink minilink-addedin">With Borg version 1.x</span> Because of
 the way that Btrfs snapshot paths change from one borgmatic invocation to the next, the [Borg file